DIDSR/MCGPU-PET/README.md

-## NOTE: The MCGPU-PET code is not yet cleared for online distribution.
-The original MCGPU code for x-ray imaging is available at https://github.com/DIDSR/MCGPU.
-Come back soon or "watch" this repository for updates on the code availability.
-You can also use the Issues tab for contacting the developers.
-Thanks!
+## LATEST NEWS [Feb 4, 20222]: The first version of MCGPU-PET is ready to use!
+A publication with details on the implemented models and validation studies is under development.
+Other practical documentation will be added in this readme file in the future.

 # MCGPU-PET: Open-Source Real-Time Monte Carlo PET Simulator